nozky/cpnt262-a4/README.md

 I use `Dayjs module` to calculate the days from the last time i updated the page content.

 >Note: Attribution is already included in the Gallery.

->Notice that i just added dotenv late, this intensional, i wanted to try if i push this to heroku will it still work, i assume that heroku has already dotenv or similar module running and i can confirm that yes. still work without dotenv installed.

 ---
 ### links